 Formation fluids as mentioned in the first subsection, also means hydrates and water under pressure.

-In order to fulfil the requirement, the NORSOK D-010 standard, Chapter 5.7.2 should be used in the area of health, working environment and safety.
+In order to fulfil the requirement, the NORSOK D-010 standard, Chapter 6.7.2 should be used in the area of health, working environment and safety, cf. Section 17 of the Management Regulations